Robert Daws

 Robert Daws (born 4 May 1959) is an English actor, and crime fiction author.
-He is best known for his television roles, including Tuppy Glossop in Jeeves and Wooster (1990-93), gruff cricketer Roger Dervish in the comedy Outside Edge (1994-96), mini-cab firm owner Sam in the sitcom Roger Roger (1996-2003), and East Yorkshire GP Dr Gordon Ormerod in the period medical drama The Royal (2003-11).
+He is best known for his television roles, including Tuppy Glossop in Jeeves and Wooster (1990–1993), gruff cricketer Roger Dervish in the comedy Outside Edge (1994–1996), mini-cab firm owner Sam in the sitcom Roger Roger (1996–2003), and East Yorkshire GP Dr Gordon Ormerod in the period medical drama The Royal (2003–2011).

 Acting career

 Daws was trained at RADA.
 Daws appeared in the 1982 stage play On Your Way, Riley! with Brian Murphy and Maureen Lipman.
 He played Tuppy Glossop in the early 1990s ITV version of Jeeves and Wooster.
 He played pompous cricket captain Roger Dervish alongside Brenda Blethyn in the award-winning ITV comedy-drama Outside Edge 1994–96, for which he was nominated for Best Comedy Actor at the British Comedy Awards.

-He has also appeared in a number of one-off dramas including the 1997 BBC drama, The Missing Postman, Sword of Honour (Channel 4), Take a Girl Like You (BBC), Mystery of Men (BBC) and in 1996 he starred in a pilot of what would become the long-running series Roger Roger, a comedy-drama which ran until 2003.
+Daws has also appeared in a number of one-off dramas including the 1997 BBC drama, The Missing Postman, Sword of Honour (Channel 4), Take a Girl Like You (BBC), Mystery of Men (BBC) and in 1996 he starred in a pilot of what would become the long-running series Roger Roger, a comedy-drama which ran until 2003.
 Daws starred as Sam Mountjoy, the co-owner of Cresta Cabs.
 Daws also appeared as Ernie Rayner in the three-part prequel to Only Fools and Horses, Rock and Chips (BBC).

 He played Mike Spicer in Midsomer Murders "Hidden Depths" (2005), and Hamish Rafferty in "The Curse of the Ninth" (2017).

 Daws plays the trumpet, as evidenced when in 1994 he appeared as a guest in the final episode of the BBC comedy series A Bit of Fry and Laurie (series four) and played over the credits, accompanied by Hugh Laurie on the piano.

 Daws appeared as Dr. Gordon Ormerod in the long-running ITV drama series The Royal, the last scenes of which showed Ormerod fighting for his life after an attack at the hospital.

 Robert Daws played a recurring role in Robin of Sherwood as King John's herald, Hubert de Guiscarde in the episodes "The Greatest Enemy" and "The Sheriff of Nottingham".

 In November and December 2009, he appeared in Public Property by Sam Peter Jackson at the Trafalgar Studios.